yuvalmGS/gigaspaces-wiki-jekyll/xap97/transaction-management.markdown

 When using Jini based transactions, a timeout value can be set for both the commit and abort operations.
 This values can also be set on the transaction manager.

-# Lookup Jini Transaction Manager
+# Jini Transaction Manager Lookup

-The lookup Jini Transaction Manager allows you to use the Jini lookup mechanism in order to lookup a Jini Transaction Manager that is present somewhere in the cluster (as opposed to being started locally in your application), which is then wrapped with an implementation of the Spring `PlatformTransactionManager`.
+The Jini Transaction Manager Lookup allows you to use the Jini lookup mechanism in order to lookup a Jini Transaction Manager that is present somewhere in the cluster (as opposed to being started locally in your application), which is then wrapped with an implementation of the Spring `PlatformTransactionManager`.
 This transaction manager is usually used in order to obtain a remote Jini Mahalo transaction manager for distributed transactions spanning multiple space instances.

 Below is an example of how it can be defined in a Spring application context: